bduggan/raku-map-leaflet/README.md

 #### extra-css

 Extra CSS to include in the HTML.
-The default adds a border and centers the map.
+The default adds a border, centers the map, and provides a class for div-icons.

 #### tile-provider